-- · Energy Efficiency and Sustainability; - · Engineering and Planning;
+- · Energy Efficiency and Sustainability;

+- · Engineering and Planning;

-- · Economic and Financial Consulting; and - · National Preparedness and Interoperability
+- · Economic and Financial Consulting; and

+- · National Preparedness and Interoperability

 We operate our business through a network of offices located primarily in California and New York.
 We also have operations in Arizona, Florida, Kansas, Oregon, Texas, Washington and Washington, DC.
-As of April 3, 2015, we had 679 employees, which includes licensed engineers and other professionals.
+As of July 3, 2015, we had 690 employees, which includes licensed engineers and other professionals.
 Historically, our clients have primarily been public agencies in communities with populations ranging from 10,000 to 300,000 people.
 We believe communities of this size are underserved by large outsourcing companies that tend to focus on securing large federal and state projects, as well as projects for the private sector.
 We seek to establish close working relationships with our clients and expand the breadth and depth of the services we provide to them over time.

 Our business with public and private utilities is concentrated in California and New York.
 We also have business with utilities in Texas, Illinois, Ohio and Washington State.
-While we currently serve communities throughout the country, our business with public agencies is concentrated in California and Arizona.
-We provide services to approximately 62% of the 482 cities and approximately 86% of the 58 counties in California.
-We also serve special districts, school districts, a range of public agencies and private industry.
+While we currently serve communities throughout the country, our business with public agencies is concentrated in California and Arizona, where we serve special districts, school districts, a range of public agencies and private industry.